jwoo896/kasa-app/README.md

 The app has a header that lists the route path.
 This is not functional and purely representational.
 The nested menu on the left however, is functional nested router.
 (I made a few empty components to show that it works.
 Name & Address is the only component with content.)

+- caveat: the unit template section (in edit view) and the relations section have router-links but the components don't exist so if you navigate to any of them you'll get a blank router-view.
+If you view any of these components and return to a component that exists while in edit mode, the footer component will lose its width setting. switch modes to while viewing a component that exists, to re-render the footer with the correct width.

 ## Vuex

 Input data values are stored in state so you can navigate to another component via the nested menu and return to Name & Address to see the data remains.